dvdzkwsk/jshint-loader-stylish/README.md

 JSHint-Loader Stylish Reporter
 ==============================

 As a big fan of [jshint-stylish](https://github.com/sindresorhus/jshint-stylish), I really wanted to use it with a webpack-based build system.
 However, [jshint-loader](https://github.com/webpack/jshint-loader) isn't compatible with normal reporters, so instead I forked jshint-stylish to create this!
-Error reporting resembles that of jshint, with a few slight differences.
-For example, errors returned from jshint-loader don't include file names, only line numbers, evidence strings, and other miscellaneous data.
-As a result, the report doesn't include file-specific sections, but is instead a single list of error messages.
+Error reporting resembles that of jshint, with a few slight differences due to what error data is returned from jshint-loader.

 ## Usage

+`npm install --save-dev jshint-loader-stylish`

 ```js
 // webpack.config.js